yxuansu/OpenAlpaca/README.md

 # Future Plans:

-1. The current `openalpaca_7b_preview_2bt` model is fine-tuned on the previewed version of [OpenLLaMA-7b](https://github.com/openlm-research/open_llama).
-The previewed version of OpenLLaMA-7b is only trained with **200** billion tokens and we expect the performance of the base OpenLLaMA-7b model to improve as the training continues.
+1. The current model is fine-tuned on the previewed version of OpenLLaMA.
+We expect the performance of the base OpenLLaMA model to improve as the training continues.
 We will update the version of OpenAlpaca so long as newer checkpoint is released by the authors of OpenLLaMA.

 2. We also plan to do a rigorous evaluation of OpenAlpaca and compare it with other publicly accessible models.